 Mrs Susan A Olde OBE, Celia Blakey, Sarah and Lloyd Dorfman, Lady Ashcroft, Simon & Virginia Robertson, The Taylor Family Foundation, Mr and Mrs Edward Atkin CBE, the Metherell Family, Richard and Delia Baker, John and Susan Burns, Sir Roger and Lady Carr, Kenneth and Susan Green, D W Hancock, Randa Khoury, Doug and Ceri King, Gail and Gerald Ronson through The Gerald Ronson Foundation, Victoria Sharp, Lindsay and Sarah Tomlinson and The Winter’s Tale Production Syndicate

-How to support the Royal Opera House Please note
+How to support the Royal Opera House Running time

 The performance lasts about 2 hours 55 minutes, including two intervals.
 The Prologue and Act One will last for about 50 minutes, followed by a 30 minute interval.
 Act Two will last for about 40 minutes followed by a 25 minute interval.
 Act Three will last for about 25 minutes.

 The Winter's Tale is still being screened at selected cinemas across the world until June 2015.
 For details of participating cinemas and dates, visit www.roh.org.uk/showings/the-winters-tale-2014s.
 Digital Programme

 A digital programme containing specially selected films, articles,